 The play worked exactly the way it had been planned.
 I scored the first touchdown of the game and Marjory made the PAT.
 The score was 7 to 0.

 College Park took the kickoff and ran it back to our 37 yard line.
-They were able to move the ball to our 17 yard line, but on the next series we held so on fourth down they kicked a field goal making the score 7 to 3.
+They were able to move the ball to our 17 yard line, but on the next series we held them so they were stuck with about 12 yards to go on fourth down.
+They kicked a field goal, making the score 7 to 3.

 They kicked off and Pete Ross caught the ball on the 23 yard line and ran it back for a TD.
 We decided to try for a two-point PAT with a pass from Cameron to Pete, and it was successful.
 The score was 15 to 3.